MartinNuc/stfu-and-click/README.md

 - ✅ [Redux-toolkit](http://redux-toolkit.js.org)
 - ✅ [Framer](https://www.framer.com/) for animations
 - ✅ [react-testling-library](https://testing-library.com/)
+- ✅ [socket.io](https://socket.io) for game state updates.
+This is the only network related thing I added to the REST API from the exercies.
-- ❌ [Redux-Saga]https://redux-saga.js.org - used only Thunk at the end 🙁
+- ❌ [Redux-Saga]https://redux-saga.js.org - used only Thunk at the end 🙁 but I want to try them out in the future.
+They could help with the order of click requests because with Thunk the response order may not match how requests were being fired.

+## Caveat

+Since server doesn't hold combination of team-session-clicks after user joins the same team it starts counting his clicks from the beggining although he might already have a score from the past.
+Solution could be to store random fingerprint in the local storage and generate session based on this fingerprint and team.

 ## Docker